TedCha/yahoo_finance_scraper/README.md

 # yahoo_finance_data_scrape
-Python application that allows you to pass a stock ticker and receive an XLSX output of all the data scraped.
+Python application that allows you to pass a stock ticker and receive an XLSX output of the company Summary, Profile, Income Statement, Balance Sheet, and Cash Flow data.

 The data is scraped from: